SeoulSummit2022/DBforMSA-EN/workshop01/workshop01.md

 ---

-# Oracle DB의 JOIN DATA를 MongoDB로 마이그레이션
+# Migrate Oracle Joined-Table data to MongoDB

-1. Bastion Host에서 `SQL Developer`를 실행합니다.(최초 실행 시 10~20초 정도 소요됩니다.)
+1. Executing `SQL Developer` in Bastion Host (It takes 20-30sec to launch at first time)

 ![image-20220215154430833](images/image-20220215154430833.png)

 ---

-2. `oracle-hr`을 선택하고 마우스 우측 버튼을 누른 후 "Connect" 실행
+2. Select `oracle-hr`, then click right mouse butto, then execute `Connect`

 ![image-20220215154626853](images/image-20220215154626853.png)

 ---

-3. 바탕 화면의 `Query3.txt`를 Double Click하여 엽니다.
+3. Open `Query3.txt` on desktop in bastion

 ![image-20220215155804896](images/image-20220215155804896.png)

 ---

-4. Query3.txt의 내용을 모두 복사해서 SQL Developer의 Worksheet에 붙여 넣습니다.
+4. Copy all contents in Query3.txt, then paste it to `worksheet in SQL developer`

 ![image-20220216113716659](images/image-20220216113716659.png)